oskarberg/Electricity-Price-Demand-Elasticity/README.md

 Creating a model (Bayesian State space model) that dynamically estimates price elasticity using the electricity demand and price, and incoprporating an additional temperature as explanatory variable.
 MCMC sampling is utilized to estimate the posterior distributions of the parameters (alpha, beta, and gamma) in a Bayesian framework.

 ### Results
 A time series of the dynamically updating price elasticity, alpha, was achieved.
 However the alphas remained positive over all time, which doesn't align with economic theory of negative price elasticity.
+I will continue to investigate this.

 ### Model inputs
 - **log_demand**: Log-transformed electricity demand data.